M-Media-Group/Vue3-SPA-starter-template/src/router/middlewares/readme.md

 The slot exposes `success` and `fail` functions that you can call to pass or fail the middleware respectively.

+When you call `success()`, the component will re-run all middlewares to check that they pass.
+You should be sure that your middleware will pass before calling `success()`.

 ### Props
 - middleware: string | string[] - the middleware or array of middlewares to use
 - title: string - the title to show to the user while their request is intercepted